Baby Fae: Procedure

 The procedure, performed by Leonard Lee Bailey at Loma Linda University Medical Center, was successful, but Fae died 21 days later of heart failure due to rejection of the transplant.
 The rejection is thought to have been caused largely by a humoral response against the graft, due to Fae's type O blood creating antibodies against the type AB xenograft.
 The blood type incompatibility was seen as unavoidable: fewer than 1% of baboons are type O, and Loma Linda only had seven young female baboons—all of which were type AB—available as potential donors.

 A baboon heart was used as there was no time for a suitable human heart to be found.
 It was hoped that the transplant could be replaced by an allograft at a later date, before Fae's body began generating isohaemagglutinins, but a suitable donor could not be found in time.
 Prior to the procedure, no infant heart transplant—even with human hearts—had been successfully performed due to a lack of infant human hearts.
 To address this issue, Bailey had become a pioneer in the research of cross-species heart transplants, which had included "more than 150 transplants in sheep, goats, and baboons".

-Multiple surgeons had previously experimented with baboon heart implants, leading some to speculate even that baboons could be farmed in the future for such purposes.
-When asked why he had picked a baboon over a primate more closely related to humans in evolution, Bailey replied, "I don't believe in evolution."
+Multiple surgeons had previously experimented with baboon heart implants, leading some to speculate that baboons could be farmed in the future for such purposes.
+When asked why he had picked a baboon over a primate which had a closer evolutionary relationship to humans, Bailey replied, "I don't believe in evolution."
 Though she died within a month, Baby Fae, at the time of her death, had lived two weeks longer than any previous recipient of a non-human heart.